oskardudycz/Memoization/README.md

 # Memoization

-Memoization is a useful technique that allows easily calls optimizations.
+Memoization is a useful technique that allows easily optimize method calls.
 The sample shows how the memoization works and how to implement it in C#.

 It takes a function and wraps it in the method to check if the provided input function was already called.
 If yes, then it will return value from the cache.
 If not - it'll return the cached value without running the function.